 It Can Help You Lose Weight

-Apple cider vinegar (ACV) can help you lose a little weight.
+Apple cider vinegar can help you lose a little weight.
 In a study of overweight adults, those who drank 1 or 2 tablespoons of vinegar diluted in a beverage lost weight more quickly compared those who did not drink vinegar.
 They also reduced belly fat.
 But the effects were modest.
 If your goal is weight loss, drinking a couple of tablespoons of vinegar diluted in warm water may help nudge you in the right direction.
 But remember, the cornerstones of any effective weight loss plan are to eat a reduced calorie diet and to increase your level of physical activity.

-ACV Lowers Blood Sugar
+Apple Cider Vinegar Lowers Blood Sugar

 Keep Insulin in Check